 Willis, Michigan is a one light town that resides a little less than 20 miles away from the University of Michigan.
 The small community is home to only three operating businesses; a liquor store, a yoga studio and a BBQ joint.
-Thanks to business partners Ben Lorenz and Jason Magee, the city can now add the beautiful new recording studio known as Willis Sound to their resume.
+Thanks to business partners Ben Lorenz and Jason Magee, the city can now add the beautiful new recording studio known as Willis Sound

 When looking to build a larger studio than the one they currently owned in Ann Arbor, Lorenz and Magee joked about finding a vacant church through a house of worship locator web site.
 Much to their surprise, there was a site utilizing this concept and they quickly found an abandoned church in nearby Willis.

 "We found this place and put an offer on it and, since it had been abandoned for about ten years, it was pretty easy to come to an agreement with the pastor," says Ben Lorenz.
 "Once we took possession of the place, walking through it was overwhelming, to put it mildly."